Recent Changes to Wisconsin Election Laws

 Photo ID page.

-longer use a corroborating witness as proof of residence.
-If you register by mail, in-person
+Voters may no longer use a corroborating witness as proof of residence.
+If you register by mail,

 SIGNING OF THE POLL BOOK: Voters are now required to sign the poll book before receiving a

 ballot.
 There is an exemption for voters who are unable to sign the poll book due to a